 Emotional maturity, good interpersonal skills and a commitment to community integration are qualities needed by developmental services workers.

-The Developmental Services Worker (DSW) Apprenticeship program is available to all staff working in developmental services, agencies or other organizations such as school boards that provide services to individuals with developmental disabilities.
+The DSW Apprenticeship program is available to all staff working in developmental service, agencies or other organizations such as school boards that provide services to individuals with developmental disabilities.

-The program consists of 22 courses that are offered in several locations including Toronto, Peel Region, Halton Region and Dufferin Region.
-Courses can be offered in a variety of timeframes such as one day per week, one evening per week, one week at a time, etc. The courses are delivered in a variety of formats as well, such as classroom, distance education via the Internet and video conferencing.
+*The program consists of 22 courses that are offered in several locations, including Toronto, Peel Region, Halton Region, and Dufferin Region.
+Courses can be offered in a variety of ways such as one day per week, one evening per week, one week at a time, etc. As well, the courses are delivered in a variety of formats such as classroom, distance education via the Internet, and videoconferencing.

 The pattern of courses, which the student and his or her agency choose, will affect how long it takes to complete the certificate.
 A reasonable estimate is two to three years.